deekshithkm39/Tech-Blog-Website/README.md

-# Tech Blog Website
+# YourBlog

-A modern **Tech Blog platform** built using **HTML, TailwindCSS, and JavaScript**.
+**YourBlog** is a modern and lightweight tech blogging platform built using **HTML, TailwindCSS, and JavaScript**.
-This project allows users to create, read, search, and bookmark blog posts with a clean and responsive UI.
+It allows users to create, explore, and bookmark blog posts with a clean UI and responsive design.

+---

 ## 🚀 Features

-* ✍️ Create new blog posts
+* ✍️ Create and publish blog posts
-* 🔍 Search posts in real-time
+* 🔍 Search blogs instantly
 * 📑 Bookmark posts for later reading
 * 🌙 Dark / Light mode toggle
-* 📖 Read full blog posts in a popup modal
+* 📖 Full blog view using modal popup
-* 💾 LocalStorage support (data persists in browser)
+* 💾 LocalStorage support (posts persist after refresh)
 * 🤖 AI-powered blog generation
-* 📱 Fully responsive UI
+* 📱 Responsive design for all devices

+---

 ## 🛠️ Tech Stack